WallStreetAnalytics/wallstreetanalytics/README.md

 _What is this about an angel investor?_

 One of the project administrators was contacted by an angel investor shortly after the initial Reddit post gained traction.
 They were turned away.
 This is an open source project, not a startup.
 Private equity investments are not in line with this project's mission statement.

-## Vision Statement

-On February 18th, in the "Virtual Hearing - Game Stopped?
-Who Wins and Loses When Short Sellers, Social Media, and Retail Investors Collide," congressional hearing, it became evident that hedge funds have already started investing exorbitant amounts of resources into data mining and analysis on stock trends in social media.

-While these organizations have a significant financial advantage over average retail investors that allow them to make more educated decisions, we the people have the manpower, the expertise, and the determination to provide this same information to everyone.
-We will collaboratively collect and publicly disseminate the same information that hedge funds are paying for with the goal of leveling the playing field for the average retail investor.